Lewis Ferguson

-Lewis Ferguson (born 24 August 1999) is a Scottish professional footballer who plays for Serie A club Bologna and the Scotland national football team as a midfielder.
+Lewis Ferguson (born 24 August 1999) is a Scottish professional footballer who plays as an attacking midfielder for Serie A club Bologna, whom he captains, and the Scotland national team.

 After playing youth football for Rangers and Hamilton Academical, Ferguson made his senior debut for the latter club in the 2017–18 season.
 After four seasons with Aberdeen he moved to Italian club Bologna in 2022.

-A Scotland youth international, he made his senior debut in 2021.
+A Scotland youth international, Ferguson made his senior debut in 2021.

+Early life

+Lewis Ferguson was born on 24 August 1999 in Hamilton, South Lanarkshire.

 Club career

-Hamilton
+Hamilton Academical

-Born in Hamilton, South Lanarkshire, Ferguson is a graduate of the Hamilton Academical youth system after earlier being part of the setup at Rangers.
+Ferguson is a graduate of the Hamilton Academical youth system after earlier being part of the setup at Rangers.
 He made his senior debut for Hamilton on 20 January 2018, and became a regular in the team in the latter part of the 2017–18 season, replacing Greg Docherty who had moved to Rangers.

 With his contract due to expire at the end of that season, Ferguson signed a pre-contract agreement with Aberdeen in May 2018.
 He was one of seven first-team players who left Hamilton at the end of the 2017–18 season.